ChaskinOnChain/datalayer-docs/docs/Learn/Components/Packet.md

 Packet is a cryptographic representation of PackedMessages.
 Capacitor produces Packets as soon as PackedMessages are added to it.

+### Structuring a Packet

 PackedMessages created whenever a new message is sent via the Outbound method and are compressed representation of the following:

 - chainSlug: ChainSlug of the local network
 - msg.sender: Src Plug for the chainSlug
 - SiblingChainSlug: ChainSlug for the sibling network